Keola Beamer: Career

 Beamer's career began in the early 1970s.
 His debut recording in 1972 was headlined "Jack de Mello presents Keola Beamer" and titled "Hawaiian Slack Key Guitar in the Real Old Style", followed in the same year by an album with his brother Kapono in 1972.
 This second album was headlined "Jack de Mello presents Keola and Kapono Beamer" and titled "This Is Our Island Home - We Are Her Sons," and subtitled "Hawaiian Slack Key Guitar in the Real Old Style".
-The album featured traditional songs as well as songs composed by Keola, Kapono, and Winona.
+The album featured traditional songs and songs composed by Keola, Kapono, and Winona.
 Keola and Kapono performed as a duo, mixing traditional materials and styles with mainland pop influences.
 In their seven albums over the next decade, they played an important part in establishing the style that came to be called "Hawaiian contemporary," rooted in Hawaiian language and tradition but open to influences from elsewhere, incorporating rock, pop, Latin, folk-revival singer-songwriter, Hollywood soundtrack, and more.
-Their ' 1978 LP Honolulu City Lights title song was a popular single in Hawaii, and in 2004 Honolulu Magazine placed the album first on a list of the fifty most important Hawaiian albums.
+Their '1978 LP Honolulu City Lights title song was a popular single in Hawaii, and in 2004, Honolulu Magazine placed the album first on a list of the fifty most important Hawaiian albums.
 In the 1980s, the brothers separated professionally, each producing award-winning records.
-After several pop-oriented albums, Keola connected with George Winston's Dancing Cat recording project for five releases between 1994 and 2002, emphasizing slack key guitar and Hawaiian lyrics, but without abandoning "contemporary" influences.
+After several pop-oriented albums, Keola connected with George Winston's Dancing Cat recording project for five releases between 1994 and 2002, emphasizing slack key guitar and Hawaiian lyrics, without abandoning "contemporary" influences.
 Beamer is influential as a teacher.
-He started offering lessons in the early 1970s, at a time when most players would only play for family members.
-About 1972, Keola and Kapono provided slack key guitar lessons at the Guitar and Lute Workshop, a custom guitar manufacturer and recording studio located near Ala Moana Shopping Center on Piikoi Street.
+He started offering lessons in the early 1970s, when most players would only play for family members.
+In 1972, Keola and Kapono provided slack key guitar lessons at the Guitar and Lute Workshop, a custom guitar manufacturer and recording studio located near Ala Moana Shopping Center on Piikoi Street.
 "In my early twenties, I was making guitars with George Gilmore and Donald Marienthal.
-We had the wild idea we could make nice guitars out of koa and mango wood so we took out a loan from the Small Business Administration and started the Guitar and Lute Workshop on Waimanu Street in Honolulu.
-People started coming in to ask about slack key.
-There were very few teachers back then, so I agreed to try it."
+We had the wild idea we could make nice guitars out of koa and mango wood, so we took out a loan from the Small Business Administration and started the Guitar and Lute Workshop on Waimanu Street in Honolulu.
+People started coming in to ask about the slack key.
+There were few teachers back then, so I agreed to try it."
 Keola published an instruction manual entitled "Hawaiian Slack Key".
 Teaching became his occupation for several years until he turned to full-time performing and composing.